swissmanu/mse-thesis/content/content.md

 RxJS Debugging for vscode provides a practical solution to the problems identified throughout the presented research process, and further empirical verifications can now be carried out.

 Operator log points were successfully tested using usability testing methods during their development.
-However, a formal verification using empirical methods will yield valuable insight into the presented debugging utility.
-The most important research question to answer in these regards is, how effectively can operator log points replace existing debugging tools (i.e., manual print statements and the built-in, imperative debugger tools) for engineers debugging RxJS programs.
+However, a formal verification using empirical methods will yield useful insight into the presented debugging utility.
+The most important research question to answer in these regards is, how effectively operator log points can replace existing debugging tools (i.e., manual print statements and the built-in, imperative debugger tools).

-Since its major release, the debugging extension collects user behavior data, which is available for further analysis ([Appendix @sec:analytics]).
+The shown debugging extension collects user behavior data since its major release.
+This data is available for further analysis ([Appendix @sec:analytics]).
 The accumulated data points allow conclusions on how software engineers use the extension.
-The data set might be evaluated on its own to derive improvements for the existing debugging utility or provide supportive arguments for a broader study as proposed before.
+The data set might be evaluated on its own to derive improvements for the presented debugging utility or provide supportive arguments for a broader study as proposed above.

 ### Open Science

-The designs and results of all conducted studies (interviews, observational study, cognitive walkthrough, and moderated remote usability test) are documented in the respective research papers and their supplementary material available in [Appendices @sec:paper-1; Appendices @sec:paper-2; Appendices @sec:user-journey]) to encourage future research on RP debugging.
-In addition, a list of URLs to various GitHub repositories related to my work is available in [Appendix @sec:open-science].
+All conducted studies (interviews, observational study, cognitive walkthrough and moderated remote usability test) and their results are documented in the respective research papers and their supplementary material available in [Appendices @sec:paper-1; Appendices @sec:paper-2; Appendices @sec:user-journey]) to encourage future research on RP debugging.
+In addition, a list of URLs leading to various GitHub repositories containing relevant artifacts and data sets is available in [Appendix @sec:open-science].

 ## Open Source

-I developed the RxJS Debugging for vscode extension with the intention to establish a sustainable open source project.
+I developed the presented RxJS debugging extension with the intention to establish a sustainable open source project.

 The contribution and architecture guides ([Appendices @sec:contributing; Appendices @sec:architecture]) introduce new contributors to the extension's implementation and code organization details.
 The transparent project governance is built around the GitHub platform: The feature backlog and bug-tracking are based on GitHub Issues, Discussions help triage inquiries from users.
 Unit and integration tests, automatically executed using GitHub Actions, help keep the extension's main branch stable.

-A look into the feature backlog ([Appendix @sec:feature-backlog]) is a good start for practical-oriented future work.
-I present two features from the backlog in the following, which, depending on skill level, provide a good entry point to contribute to RxJS Debugging for vscode:
+The feature backlog in [Appendix @sec:feature-backlog] contains various ideas for practical-oriented future work.
+I present two features from this backlog in the following.

 ### User Onboarding after Installation ([Issue #58](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues/58))

 After an engineer installed the extension, they are left on their own to get started with debugging.
 Even though the readme file provides information to some extent, the onboarding experience for new users can be improved.
-With this feature, enhancing that experience should be explored and implemented eventually.
+With this feature, ways to enhance that experience should be explored and suitable measures be implemented eventually.

 A contributor needs to understand the vscode extension API.
-However, profound knowledge of the extension's source code is not required; its functionality should be clear.
+However, profound knowledge of the extension's source code is not required.

 ### Log Point History ([Issue #44](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues/44))

-Instead of only showing the latest emitted event from an enabled operator log point, the debugger should also display all previously emitted events.
-This functionality allows engineers to reconstruct the behavior of an operator without over and over replaying the failure scenario using the live system.
-For example, a contribution might start with a list displaying events in textual form and then gradually improve towards a graphical representation of the events using marble diagrams.
+Instead of showing only the latest emitted event from an enabled operator log point, the debugger should display all previously emitted events.
+This functionality would allow engineers to reconstruct the behavior of an operator without over and over replaying the failure scenario using the live system.

+A contribution could start simple by implementing a list displaying historic events in textual form.
+The list could then be gradually improved towards a graphical representation of the events using marble diagrams.

-This feature requires a good understanding of the vscode extension API and the debugging extensions codebase itself.
+This feature requires a good understanding of the vscode extension API as well as in-depth knowledge of the debugging extensions codebase.

 # Conclusion {#sec:conclusion}